Tips for parents

 - join Facebook or Twitter for real-time contact and updates

-- get a Skype account so you can talk to each other over the internet rather than using phone cards or making costly calls
+- get a WhatsApp, Signal, Zoom, FaceTime and/or Skype account so you can talk to each other over the internet rather than using phone cards or making costly calls

 - keep in touch via email